ABOUT DJ DAVE PAUL

 I noticed you haven't put out much music since 2008 and have gone back to your roots as a dj.
 Why?

 Too be honest dj'ing is way more fun than releasing records.
 I started out dj'ing and it's great to still be dj'ing after all these years.
 I still get a thrill out of curating music, rocking an audience, and making them sweat on the dance floor.
 I take what I learned from releasing records, the marketing & promo aspects, and what I learned from producing hip-hop concerts over the years and use my experience to produce theme parties.
-The Prince and Michael Experience, That BIG 80s Party, Girls Rule, I Was There, Funkytown and I have a few others.
+The Prince and Michael Experience, That BIG 80s Party.
+Hip Hop Hooray, All That 90s Party and I have a few others.
 As a dj performing in bars and nightclubs I've learned a very important lesson - us dj's are not in the music business or the entertainment business, we are in the alcohol sales business and the business of creating magic.
 Once that sinks in, you start to see the big picture and understand your role.
-In the end people just want to go out and have good fun.
+In the end people just want to go out with their friends and have a good time.

 What was the main motivation for doing a Prince and Michael event?